Daphne Clarke: Reception

+For her portrayal of Daphne, Smith received a nomination for the Logie Award for Most Popular Actress in 1987.
 Josephine Monroe, author of Neighbours: The First 10 Years, stated that Daphne became one of the most popular and colourful characters to have been in Neighbours.
 While reviewing the show's early episodes, Newsdays Terry Kelleher thought Daphne was "surprisingly wholesome for a stripteaser, preferring housecleaning to home-wrecking."
 A writer for the BBC's Neighbours website thought Daphne's most notable moment was "Going into labour with Jamie at a riverside picnic."

 Claudia Pattison from mobile network operator Orange branded Des and Daphne one of the most popular couples in the serial's history, while a Virgin Media writer thought that they had "one of soapland's happiest marriages".
 The Sydney Morning Herald's Michael Idato called them Neighbours first supercouple.
 Mary Fletcher from Inside Soap commented that Des and Daphne's troubled romance was "one of Neighbours' best storylines."
 The couple's wedding gained a lot of attention in the UK and Terry Wogan even discussed the episode with Rolf Harris on his talk show the day after it aired.
+A Herald Sun reporter included Daphne and Des' wedding and Daphne's death in their "Neighbours' 30 most memorable moments" feature.

 Tim Teeman and James Jackson from The Times named Daphne's death as one of their top 15 most memorable Neighbours moments.
 They commented "Like, was that her in the bed or an actress with a Daphne wig?
 The romance of Des and Daphne (Mr Ordinary and the ex-stripper) was an early Neighbours classic so we felt this one hard".
 A Herald Sun reporter also included Daphne's death in their list of top ten Neighbours moments.
 The reporter wrote that Daphne was a popular character during the serial's peak in 1988 and called Des "her soulmate".
 They added that her death was watched by millions of viewers in Australia and the UK.

 Sarah Megginson from SheKnows placed Daphne's death at number three in her feature on the eight most memorable Neighbours moments.
 She called the relationship between Daphne and Des "one of the series' classic romances."
 She added "The couple were the first to tie the knot on the show, so when Daphne was fatally hit by a car, Des – and the Neighbours viewing audience across Australia and the UK – was suitably devastated.
 A columnist from NOW said that the moment Daphne dies was "a tear-jerking moment."
 Daphne was placed at number thirty-five on the Huffpost's "35 greatest Neighbours characters of all time" feature.
 Journalist Adam Beresford branded her the "stripper with a heart of gold Daph."